 - Re-useable water bottle.
 To minimize single-use plastic I bought this LifeStraw water bottle, which can filter 1000 gallons or 4000 litres of water.

 - Sun hat.
 I cannot emphasize how strong the sun is in Playa del Carmen.
 Freckles aren’t cute, they are sun damage.
 Sunhats can be expensive in Playa because everyone realizes they need one.
 If you do get caught a woman walks the beach selling the same hats the store sells at 1/4 price.
-The Panama Hat is trendy now and only $15 here.
+The Panama Hat is trendy now and cheap here.

 How to Get to Playa del Carmen